Interstate 485: Future

 Since November 18, 2011, NCDOT has made plans for future toll lanes along I-485.
 Modifying an already planned widening project between US 521 (Johnston Road) and I-77/US 21, it called on a future toll lane to be constructed as well as extending the widening project towards Rea Road.
 The future toll lanes, when completed would be between US 74 (Independence Boulevard) and I-77/US 21; in April 2014, the Charlotte Regional Transportation Planning Organization (CRTPO) adopted the 2040 Metropolitan Transportation Plan (MTP), which included establishing toll lanes along I-485.
 The first segment of the new toll lanes, between Johnston Road and I-77/US 21, were completed in December 2015 but were not opened.
 The new unopen lanes along I-485 became controversial and discussions were made about making it a high-occupancy vehicle lane (HOV lane), or at least temporally; however, local and state officials said that could not be done and would cost more for just temporary use of the lanes.

 At a cost of $202.9 million, the 16.6 mi I-485 Express Lanes project will establish new toll lanes along its entire planned route.
 It will also include the following improvements: adding additional general purpose lanes between Providence Road and Rea Road, extending auxiliary lanes between Independence Boulevard and East John Street, establishing dedicated connectors from the Express Lanes to Johnston Road (eastbound only) and Westinghouse Boulevard (westbound only), and incorporating the existing planned project of adding a new interchange at Weddington Road.
 Tolls would be collected using an electronic toll collection (ETC) system; drivers will need to have the NC Quick Pass, or other interoperable transponder, or will be billed by mail with a higher rate.
-Construction was slated to begin "tentatively" in mid-2018.
+Construction was slated to begin "tentatively" in mid-2018, but started in Summer 2019, and is currently still going on as of 2024; its completion date is set for Spring/Summer 2025.